ViditAg/Course_3_Project/CodeBook.md

 Step 5.
 Group the *MeanStd_Data* by Activity and subjects using group_by and create *activity_group*.
 Finally use summarise_all with inputs as grouped data in *activity_group* and  function *mean* to calculate mean for each feature, subject and activity pair.
 The final tidy dataset is saved in *Tidy_data*.
 ## Tidy_data contains 68 features 1. activity, 2. subject_id, 3:68. features for which mean and std was extracted.
-It contain 180 rows
-of activity-subject pairs and mean calculated over features data.
+It contain 180 row of activity-subject pairs and mean calculated over features data.